JoseCarlosAbollo/ants/README.md

 Possible improvements:

-	- Ants live in colonies, there should be some representation of that in the initial placement
+	- The main goal is to set a heuristic based on real ant's movement pattern.
-	- ...or in the movement.
+	- Ants live in colonies, there should be some representation of that in the initial placement and the resources storage
 	- Ants should have a life cycle (at least two modes: eat and work).

 Author: Abollo Palacios, José Carlos